 What Jobs in Early Childhood Education Administration Are Available?

-If you’re pursuing a career in early childhood education leadership, your likely destinations will include preschools, daycares, and working with Head Start programs – the latter a federally funded early learning initiative that supports low-income families.
+If you’re pursuing a career in early childhood education leadership, your likely destinations will include preschools, daycares, and other early childhood organizations.

-Among the job opportunities and positions available if you decide to make early childhood education administration your career are five roles to consider:
+Among the job opportunities and positions available if you decide to make early childhood education administration your career are four roles to consider:

 • Supervising preschool teachers and childcare workers